 book.
 But the treatment of MCA as the proprietary albatross is wholly undeserved.

 examples from a specific year, but they were part of an overwhelming trend.

-Time and time again, this was how MCA was labelled.
+Time and time again, this was how MCA was labeled.
 The public perception

 of MCA, if one exists at all in 2001, is that it was as Gilbert mentioned,

 It was treated as a historical aberration on the path to true Nirvana —

 oneness with the "Wintel standards."